 5 unusual Australian homes you might not have known about

-Some are architectural marvels of note and others are peculiar works in progress, but they’re all sure to have you questioning what a home is supposed to look like.
+Some are architectural marvels of note and others are peculiar works in progress, but one thing is certain: they’re all sure to have you questioning what a home is supposed to look like.

 1. The Everingham Rotating House